rafaelquint/clusterbot-setup-script/README.md

 Once the script is run, you will be asked to provide your username **(Number 1 above)**, your password **(Number 2 above)** and your server **(Number 3 above)**.
 Input these values when prompted.

-fter running the script, a password should be printed at the bottom of your terminal.
+After running the script, a password should be printed at the bottom of your terminal **(Bottom of screenshot below)**.
 That is your ceph-dashboard password.

 Likewise, a URL for a AWS server should be printed (it will be labeled "External IP").
-Copy and paste into your web browser along with the port next to it (4 digits), and you should be able to login to ceph-dashboard (add a colon between the IP and the port). **Below is a picture of the link and port (highlighted) as well as the password (at the bottom**
+Copy and paste into your web browser along with the port next to it (4 digits), and you should be able to login to ceph-dashboard (add a colon between the IP and the port in your browser). **Below is a picture of the link and port (highlighted) as well as the password (at the bottom)**

 ![screenshot-of-aws](https://user-images.githubusercontent.com/36835422/58724582-04854580-83ab-11e9-99b4-bf95aec53db9.png)